stfc/aiida-mlip/docs/source/index.rst

    API documentation <apidoc/aiida_mlip>
    AiiDA Documentation <https://aiida.readthedocs.io>

-If you use this plugin for your research, please cite the following work:

-.. highlights:: Author Name1, Author Name2, *Paper title*, Jornal Name XXX, YYYY (Year).

 If you use AiiDA for your research, please cite the following work:

 .. highlights:: Giovanni Pizzi, Andrea Cepellotti, Riccardo Sabatini, Nicola Marzari,